 Relations & Links

-Relations connect any two documents in your workspace so you can track dependencies and build context.
+Relations connect any two documents in your workspace so you can build context between related work.
 External links let you attach URLs with auto-fetched metadata to any document.

 Internal Relations